sonic-net/SONiC/doc/system_health_monitoring/system-health-HLD.md

 This configuration file will be platform specific and shall be added to the platform folder(/usr/share/sonic/device/{platform_name}/system_health_monitoring_config.json).

 #### 1.3.2 Extend the monitoring with adding user specific program to Monit
-Monit support to check program(scripts) exit status, if user want to monitor something that beyond critical serives or some device not included in the above list, they can provide a specific scripts and add it to Monit check list, then the result can also be collected by the system health monitor.
+Monit support to check program(scripts) exit status, if user want to monitor something that beyond critical serives or some special device not included in the above list, they can provide a specific scripts and add it to Monit check list, then the result can also be collected by the system health monitor.

 ### 1.4 system status LED color definition